PaulOberg1/fox-in-forest/README.md

 # Fox in the Forest

-**Fox in the Forest** is a Java Spring-Boot implementation of the multiplayer card game,
+**Fox in the Forest** is a Java Spring-Boot implementation of the multiplayer card game, with an option to compete against an AI opponent.

 ![Screenshot](src/main/resources/static/image.jpg)